GrantjHanrahan/wdi27-gitbook/dictionary/definitions.md

 ____

+#### _Encapsulation_

+Is  the idea of bundling data and methods that work on that data within one unit, e.g., a class in Java.
+This concept is also often used to hide the internal representation, or state, of an object from the outside.
+This is called information hiding.
+The general idea of this mechanism is simple.
+If you have an attribute that is not visible from the outside of an object, and bundle it with methods that provide read or write access to it, then you can hide specific information and control access to the internal state of the object.

+____

 #### _Hoisting_

   - Hoisting is Javascript's default behaviour, moving all declared variables to the top of the current scope before they've been assigned values.
 [Examples here.](https://www.w3schools.com/js/js_hoisting.asp)